demisto/content/Packs/BitcoinAbuse/Integrations/BitcoinAbuse/README.md

+BitcoinAbuse.com is a public database of bitcoin addresses used by hackers and criminals.
-This is integration for Bitcoin Abuse API. contains 2 commands, bitcoin-report-address and fetch-indicators This integration was integrated and tested with version xx of BitcoinAbuse.
+This integration was integrated and tested with version xx of BitcoinAbuse.
-Supported Cortex XSOAR versions: 5.0.0 and later.
+Supported Cortex XSOAR versions: 5.5.0 and later.

 ## Configure BitcoinAbuse on Cortex XSOAR